jlstewart379/greybeard/README.md

 # 🧙 Greybeard

 **Greybeard** is a terminal-native AI assistant for infrastructure engineers.
-It analyzes your codebase using OpenAI's GPT models and gives actionable suggestions — with inline diffs and the ability to apply changes directly from the terminal.
+It analyzes your codebase using OpenAI's GPT models and gives actionable suggestions.

 ---